Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

 They will happily turn their hand to just about anything, effortlessly balancing detail, dynamics and rhythm.
 They're a comfy fit too and offer good isolation from the outside world.
 The remote is one-button, so there's no volume control, but it does mean these buds will play nicely with both Android and iOS devices.

 Want the best Sony headphones for those on a budget?
 Look no further.

 Despite being a gaming headset aimed at gamers who favor PS4, these over-ears still work with PC, Xbox and Switch.
 And they sound so good that we'd seriously consider upgrading to them, whatever your console.

 Some of the headline features aren't that impressive – the Virtual Surround Sound is distinctly average and 3D audio is only available on a handful of games – but the sound quality on offer more than makes up for this.
 They sound exciting, with impressive clarity, loads of detail and nicely defined bass.
 You'll struggle to find a better-sounding gaming headset.

-Read the full review: Sony PlayStation Platinum Wireless Headset review
+Read the full Sony PlayStation Platinum Wireless Headset review

-At £1700, these Sony headphones won't be for everyone.
+With their high price tag, these Sony headphones won't be for everyone.
 But, when it comes to their sound, they deliver in spades.
 Bass is of seismic proportions, though it never dominates the sound – instead, it showcases a delicate combination of power, authority and agility that few rivals can match.